Breast Reconstruction Conveniently located to serve Long Beach and Huntington Beach

-Breast reconstruction can be performed immediately after a mastectomy (breast removal) or during a subsequent procedure.
-Reconstructing a breast that has been removed for medical reasons can greatly improve your outlook on recovery and has played a large role in reducing the stigma and emotional pain for breast cancer patients.
+Breast reconstruction in Long Beach can be performed immediately after a mastectomy (breast removal) or during a subsequent procedure.
+Reconstructing a breast that has been removed for medical reasons can greatly improve your outlook on recovery.
+This procedure has played a large role in reducing the stigma and emotional pain for breast cancer patients.

 Many women begin to explore their options for reconstruction as soon as they are diagnosed with cancer.
 Focusing on a positive outcome and on recovery eases the entire process for many people.
 Most can have reconstructive procedures immediately after their mastectomy and never have to experience the full loss of a breast.

 However, breast reconstruction after mastectomy is a complicated process and there are many options to consider.
 Some patients are overwhelmed with the decisions they are already facing immediately after diagnosis, and do not feel ready to think about the reconstruction phase.
 Waiting until you are ready will not prevent you from having reconstructive surgery, and you should move at a pace that you feel comfortable with.